What’s a Good ACT Score for Scholarships?

-In many cases, above 30 on the ACT is a good score for scholarships.
+The short answer?
+In many cases, above 30 is a good ACT score for scholarships.

 The Long Answer

 Ah, good for you, reading on!
 The long answer to this question is: which scholarship?
 At which school?
-Scoring above 30 puts you in the 90th percentile of ACT test-takers, which means that you’ve scored better than 90 out of every 100 students who take the exam.
-30+ is a great score, but scholarships can be available for students scoring in the mid-20s and higher—it just depends on which scholarships you’re applying for.
+Scoring above 30 puts you in the 90th percentile of ACT test-takers, which means that you’ve scored better than 90 out of every 100 students who take the exam (click to read more on ACT scores and score percentiles).
+30+ is a great score, but scholarships can be available for students scoring in the mid-20s or even lower—it just depends on which scholarships you’re applying for.

 Ah, down to brass tacks!
 It really depends.
 At Indiana University, you could get a couple hundred dollars—or a couple thousand, depending on your field of study, where you’re from, and your competition.
 Other schools might offer full rides: Baylor offers up to $41,996 a year (!) –that’s for a 36.
 Don’t be discouraged if you’re not rockin’ it Good Will Hunting style, though: even with a 29, you could be eligible for up to $37,996 a year at that same institution.
 At Emory University, with admissions rates at only 26%, a 31 on the ACT can still get you a $21,345 scholarship.